hnjw-png/manvsmachine/README.md

 # Responsiveness:

 This website fits to size on all types of devices.
 From laptop to mobile phone.
-I editted the media queries only for the ipad size devices, as the rest of the devices were already responsive.
+I editted the media queries for the ipad size devices and smaller devices, as the rest of the devices were already responsive.
 The mobile phone game is little bit bigger, but the intention is to play the game with your phone titled horizontially.
+In the game on the computer, laptop or large iPad you play the game horizontially aand smalled devices such as mobiles you play vertically.

 ![image](https://user-images.githubusercontent.com/120515252/219078949-cc83aa44-c420-4c1b-ac4b-d91b6b79d07a.png)